Support Page Content

 Reading & Writing Center

-The Reading and Writing Center is where students can receive assistance in writing, revising and editing their own work.
+The Reading and Writing Center (aka The Writing Center) is where students can receive one-on-one assistance with their reading, writing, and research processes.
+This includes citation and evidence use, as well as, revising and editing their own work.

 While our tutors can't guarantee a good grade on a paper, tell you what to write or solve all your problems in one session, tutors can help you learn to be a better reader, writer, researcher, editor, and to brainstorm ideas for your paper.

 We will provide feedback on many important concerns, including:

 - How well you respond to the prompt